What is Applied Behaviour Analysis (ABA)?

 ABA can focus on a specific problem, like screaming in the supermarket, or it can work more broadly on a range of developmental areas at the same time, like communication, self-care and play skills.

-Depending on children’s needs, Applied Behaviour Analysis (ABA) interventions can be delivered one to one, in a small group format at a centre, at home or in the community.
+Depending on children’s needs, ABA interventions can be delivered one to one, in a small group format at a centre, at home or in the community.

 There are many different styles of ABA, ranging from very structured and rigid to more flexible.
 There are branded intervention programs that use ABA principles, including the Lovaas Program.

-Other programs based on the principles of ABA include the Douglass Developmental Disabilities Centre Program and the Princeton Child Development Institute Program.
+Other programs based on the principles of ABA include Early Intensive Behavioural Intervention (EIBI), Douglass Developmental Disabilities Center Program and the Princeton Child Development Institute Program.

 Although interventions based on ABA can be time intensive, research has shown that this intensity is critical to their success.
-ABA in early childhood should involve more than 20 hours per week of intervention.
+ABA in early childhood should involve more than 20 hours of intervention per week.

 The costs of ABA-based interventions vary depending on how many hours per week programs involve, whether programs are one to one or group based, and how much supervision is involved.